 The human language faculty is unique in its ability to combine a finite number of categories to express infinitely varied meanings[13].
-The internship addresses how the basic constituents of language (categories and rules) could be learned during infancy focusing on two ideas: extracting proto-categories and rules from the sensory inputs using clustering or sparse coding techniques[14], and using mutual constraints linking the different levels of linguistic structures[15].
+The internship addresses how the basic constituents of language (categories and rules) could be learned in interactive neural agents.
+This builds on prior work[14, 15], and will preferably be done as an Facebook AI Internship (competitive application process).